-- Activation of this device indicates the presence of LP gas, which can cause an explosion and/or fire.
-This normally indicates a leak in the LP gas piping or an LP gas appliance. - If the information in the manufacturer manual is not followed exactly, a fire or explosion may result, causing property damage, personal injury or loss of life.
+Actuation of the Propane (LP) Gas Alarm indicates the presence of LP gas, which can cause an explosion and/or fire.

+This normally indicates a leak in the LP gas piping or an LP gas appliance.

+If the information in the manufacturer manual is not followed exactly, a fire or explosion may result, causing property damage, personal injury or loss of life.